dilawarsyed7/apache/README.md

 # apache
-Ansible playbook to install apache in  Redhat and Debian Hosts
+Ansible playbook to install Apache http webserver in Redhat, Centos and Debian Hosts.